GWorsnop/trade-binder-backend/README.md

 This API uses _routers_ in order to help breakdown the logic into sub routers.
 Similarly, the API uses error handling middleware that is separated into it's own file.
 All of these should aid in the reading of this API with no loss of functionality.
+My next step in this project will be to add more endpoints to the API in order to allow creation of users.

+---

-**Any critique and feedback would be greatly appreciated as this is an ongoing project!**
+### Any critique and feedback would be greatly appreciated as this is an ongoing project!